yeoneasy/Lightweight-Mnist/README.md

 # **Lightweight Deep Learning with SWA, Pruning, and Quantization**

 This project demonstrates a lightweight deep learning pipeline using **Stochastic Weight Averaging (SWA)**, **Pruning**, and **Quantization** on the MNIST dataset.
-The goal is to optimize model size, inference speed, and computational efficiency while maintaining high accuracy.
+The goal is to optimize model size and computational efficiency while maintaining high accuracy.

 ---